Tinyiko-Novela/Bright-learn-exercises/README.md

 Exercise 4.
 It asseses on advanced SQL clauses like joins.
 It is also a combination to all the clauses, to demostrate how to build a code and solve real world problems.

+Exercise 5.
+Null functions-how to filter and handle null values

+Exercise 6.
+Date function- how to add, substract and extract on given dates